-Mr. Schaul has served on the staff of the TCU Music & Leadership Experience Summer Band Camp for the past five years.
-For the past three years, he served on the camp instructional staff as one of the leadership directors, all of whom were former TCU Drum Majors.
+Mr. Schaul has served on the staff of the TCU Music & Leadership Experience Summer Band Camp for the past six years.
+For the past four years, he served on the camp instructional staff as one of the leadership directors, all of whom were former TCU Drum Majors.

 Mr. Schaul’s professional affiliations include the Texas Music Educators Association, Texas Bandmasters Association, Kappa Kappa Psi, and Pi Kappa Lambda.